 Finding the right treatment center can be difficult.
 With so many detox centers and treatment programs available across the country, it can be confusing to know where to start.
 To help you focus your search, NIDA recommends asking the following five questions:

 A great place to start your search for an appropriate detox center is with the Substance Abuse and Mental Health Services Administration (SAMHSA).
-SAMHSA offers a free national helpline (1-800-662-HELP) and online Behavioral Health Treatment Services Locator.
+SAMHSA offers a free national helpline (1-800-662-HELP) and an online Behavioral Health Treatment Services Locator.